Narmilan-A/Smart-Vegetation-Mapping-Workshop/Activity 1 - Orthomosaic_processing/forest-orthomosaic-artifacts-guide/issue3_vegetation_melting_artifacts.md

 4. Click **Update Orthomosaic** to apply seamline edits.

 This step fixes residual visual issues due to image choice or local radiometric differences.

 ---

-## 5. Why This Happens in All Three Sensors (M3M, P1, Altum PT)

-The consistent presence of melting artifacts across M3M, P1, and Altum PT indicates:

-- It is primarily a **photogrammetric geometry + forest structure** problem, not a specific camera problem.
-- Dense, tall, and complex canopy with shadows creates:
-  - Depth map instabilities
-  - Dense cloud noise
-  - DEM noise
-- Once orthomosaic projection uses this noisy DEM, **all sensors** will show similar artifacts.

-Correcting DEM + orthomosaic, as described above, is the general solution regardless of sensor.

----